Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 After your appointment

 All the information discussed at your appointment, including diagnosis and treatment recommendations, will be sent in a letter to you and your GP.
-If we have recommended any medication for your child, this will be arranged by your local service.
+If we have recommended any medicine for your child, this will be arranged by your local service.

 Contacts

-Tel: 020 7188 4000
+Phone: 020 7188 4000

 Email: PaediatricAppointmentsNeurology@gstt.nhs.uk